Migrating data from Yandex Object Storage to Yandex Managed Service for MySQL®

 storage-viewerservice account. -

-Create a target Managed Service for MySQL® cluster with the following settings:
+Create a Managed Service for MySQL® target cluster of any suitable configuration with the following settings:

 - DB name: